-There are plenty of variables that come into play when providing a good or a heavenly cut of meat to your food truck customers including the cut of meat, cooking time, wood—but in most cases it comes down to the rub.
+There are plenty of variables that come into play when providing a good or a heavenly cut of meat to your food truck customers including the cut of meat, cooking time, wood—but in most cases it comes down to your signature rub.

 BBQ rubs are seasonings that help flavor meat, or in other words, rubs add layers to what you’re customers are eating.
 There are hundreds of rubs on the grocery store shelves for your choosing, but most food truck owners prefer to put their own spin on these ingredients.

 If you’ve ever wanted to put your own rub together but didn’t know how to start, we hope this article helps you create your own signature rub for meat, poultry, and even vegetables.

 The first thing to consider with your signature rub is the ratio of salt to sugar.
 A higher ratio of salt works best in rubs for beef, fish, and wild game, while those with more sugar are better suited for pork.

 Salt: Refined, fine grained (included in Big Bob’s secret pork shoulder seasoning)

 Kosher salt: Additive-free, coarse grained

 Sea salt: From evaporated seawater; usually very fine grained